econml.dr.SparseLinearDRLearner

 intercept__interval(T, *, alpha=0.05)

-The intercept in the linear model of the constant marginal treatment effect associated with treatment T.
+Get the intercept in the linear model of the constant marginal treatment effect.

 • alpha (float in [0, 1], default 0.05) – The overall level of confidence of the reported interval.
 The alpha/2, 1-alpha/2 confidence interval is reported.